bright/new-www/_posts/2018-04-12-5-ways-to-benefit-from-typescript-in-react.md

 ￼
 ![TypeScript helps with CSS validity](/images/react-ts/css-properties.png)￼￼￼

 I hope you already feel that TypeScript can offer a lot of benefits to your React codebase, even though we’ve just touched the iceberg tip.
+In the [next post](https://brightinventions.pl/blog/using-typescript-with-redux/) we'll add Redux into the mix and see how TypeScript can help us there, too.